adraney0/CS260startup/notes.md

     - can't call unless at top level of JS, or in a function defined with async keyword
 - uses try/catch block

+## Debugging
+### Console
+- insert `console.log` functions as it Executes
+- console tab in debugger
+- can inspect variables by entering name into console
+### Browser
+- source tab - displays source files
+- breakpoints
 ## Miscellaneous
 - `ls -la` will list all files, including hidden ones, in the current directory with detailed information about each file.